rianadon/CheckPCR/README.md

 Usage
 -----
-To view an assignment, just click the rectangle.
+To view an assignment in calendar view, just click the rectangle.

-To close an assignment, you can either press the close button, click anywhere outside of the viewed assignment, or press the `Esc` key on your keyboard
+To close an assignment, you can either press the close button, click anywhere outside of the viewed assignment, or press the `Esc` key on your keyboard.

+There's a lot more that I could write here, but the rest should be intuitive.

 If you ever encounter any bug, please create an issue on Github so I can hopefully fix it.

-Also, I have the page has frozen on me multiple times due to rendering issues.
+Also, I the page has frozen on me multiple times due to rendering issues.
 If this ever happens, use the Chrome task manager to kill the app and reload it.
-I'm not sure how I'll fix this, so you'll have to endure with me :disappointed:.
+I'm not sure how I'll fix this, so you'll have to endure with me :disappointed:. *Note: I think this is fixed now, but I don't know for sure.*

 Features
 --------